-The MSCI China universe excludes companies which satisfy the above conditions but derive more than 80% of their revenues and profits from the Hong Kong Special Administrative Region.
+The MSCI China universe excludes companies which satisfy the above conditions but derive more than 80% of their revenues from the Hong Kong Special Administrative Region.
 Those companies will be included in the MSCI Hong Kong universe.
+Also, the companies which derive a majority of revenues and assets from Macau are included in the MSCI Hong Kong universe.

-Frontier Markets: The MSCI Frontier Markets ex GCC universe includes companies incorporated in a Frontier Market with a listing in either the local market, London or New York.
-Companies with incorporation in a special benefit country, as described above, may also be included in the Frontier Markets ex GCC universe if they have a listing in a Frontier Market.
+Frontier Markets: The MSCI Frontier Markets ex GCC universe includes companies incorporated in a Frontier Market with a listing in either the local market, London or New York25.
+Companies with incorporation in a special benefit country, as described above, may also be included in the Frontier Markets ex GCC universe if they have a listing in a Frontier Market26.